AC01010/Connor-McCartney.github.io/_posts/2013-01-12-CryptohackRSAPrimes1.md

 SOLUTION

 Here n is prime, not the product of two primes.
 This allows us to work out phi easily.  <br>
 phi(n) represents the number of non-negative integers less than n that are coprime to n.
-And if n is prime, every number lower than n will be coprime to n! <br>
+And if n is prime, every number lower than n will be coprime to n! (exclamation, not factorial*)<br>
 Therefore phi = n-1.

 ```python